Semi-ripe cuttings are a good way to propagate a wide range of woody plants from late summer to mid-autumn.

 - Remove the lowest leaves the the soft tips.

-- Insert cuttings.
-If raising large-leaved shrubs cut their leaves in half to reduce water .oss.
+- If raising large-leaved shrubs (eg hydrangea) cut leaves in half to reduce water loss.

 - ‘wound’ difficult to root shrubs such as magnolia grandilora.
 Cut a sliver of bark 1 inch long (2.5 cm) on one side of the base.